sampsyo/cs6120/content/blog/2022-05-19-CoC/index.md

 The main implementation task was implementing a typechecker.
 To typecheck a term, we first check whether that term is a context.
-If it is, we typecheck the context to ensure that it is well-typed.
-Otherwise, the term is typechecked according to the typing rules above.
+If it is, we typecheck the context to ensure that it is well-typed (according to the "Valid Contexts" and "Product Formation" rules above).
+Otherwise, the term is typechecked according to the "Product Formation" and "Variables, Abstraction, and Application" rules above.

 Typechecking also needs to happen for entire programs.
 When typechecking a `Let` statement, beta reduction is performed on the term, and that result is substituted for the corresponding identifier throughout the rest of the program.
 Then the rest of the program is typechecked.

 When typechecking a `Theorem`, beta reduction is performed on the theorem term, and the proof term is typechecked.
 Then the typechecker checks if these two resulting terms are alpha equivalent.
 If they are, then the proof is valid.
-The proof term is then beta reduced and this term is substituted in for the corresponding identifier throughout the rest of the program.
+This is because the type of a CoC term is the theorem that it proves, which is why the first step is to typecheck the proof term.
+Since there are many ways a proof can be written (such as using different identifiers in lambda terms), the next step is to check that the beta-reduced theorem term is alpha-equivalent to the type of the proof.
+The proof term is then beta-reduced and this term is substituted in for the corresponding identifier throughout the rest of the program.
 Then the rest of the program is typechecked.

 When the typechecker sees an `Expr`, it typechecks the term to make sure it is well-typed and then returns the beta-reduced term.